guziakas/n8n-pdf2image/README.md

 # PDF to Image Converter Node for n8n

-A custom n8n node that converts PDF files to images using the pdf2pic library.
+A custom n8n node that converts PDF files to images using the pdf-poppler library.

 ## Features